 must not be omitted to create a zero-terminated array of wchar_t

-, because arrays of wider element size can not be simply casted.
+, because arrays of wider element size cannot be simply casted.
 Now taking all C++ native character types into account, we are forced to also use prefixes 'u'

 and 'U'